MammaMiaTeam/NSMB-Code-Reference/guidelines.md

 ```
 yields a dangerous situation.
 The compiler will pad c immediately after b.
 B therefore has a size of 12 bytes instead of the expected 16.
 To avoid this, add `alignas(4)` above the first member of all subclasses.

+### Abbreviations
+Abbreviations are context-dependent.
+The casing depends on the general usage, so everything is fine as long as they're consistently used.
+Exception: ID is always spelled uppercase.

+### Symbols
+Symbol generation is one of the hardest task.
+Every fully documented section requires symbol generation.
+Symbols need to be properly mangled after the Itanium ABI.
+For symbol generation, contact one of the contributors to help you.
+Symbols that **must** be generated include
+- Functions
+- Static variables
+- Extern variables
+- All constructors / destructors
+- Vtables

+Deleting destructors take D0.
+Standard destructors called from outside take D1.
+Class inheritance destructors take D2.
+Standard constructors take C1.
+Class inheritance constructors take C2.
+If you don't know what any of this means, let a contributor generate them for `symbols.x`.
+Always group symbols together.

 ###  Other
 If you are unsure about a rare case, make a pull request and it will be reviewed.